Three Types of Termite Damage: How Much Is too Much?

 Bear in mind, though, that this list is just a rough summary.
 The damage in your home may lie somewhere in between the categories and require custom solutions.
 Your best bet is still to call our professionals who can accurately diagnose your home’s infestation levels.

 If you suspect that your home has unwanted guests, feel free to call Diamond Exterminators immediately.
-We perform termite inspections and damage repairs for properties in Virginia Beach and Chesapeake.
+We perform termite inspections and damage repairs for properties in Virginia Beach and Hampton Roads.
 We’ll diagnose your home and provide the appropriate solutions.
 Our exterminators will make sure your home is clean, safe, and livable.

 Get in touch with our technicians today.